 I began my career with a lovely little job developing recipes in a test kitchen and providing technical baking support for a flour company.
 I now work full time as a blogger, with a bit of freelance food photography, recipe development and food writing on the side.

 Tessa Arias is everything I want to be when I grow up—she has a culinary degree, over 6 years experience in food writing, a blog, and a published cookbook.
 And she created this savory, meaty, cheesy pizza-like focaccia.

 Beef Puttanesca Pizza

-Anjana is located at the corner of "Happy and Harried", a sweet blog filled with crafts, pretty photographs, tasty foods and sweet treats.
+Anjana is located at the corner of "Happy and Harried", a sweet blog filled with crafts, pretty photographs, tasty foods, and sweet treats.
 She created this Strawberries and Focaccia recipe which I absolutely LOVE.
-The flavors reminds me of a turnover my German-Russian mother baked years ago when I was a child--yeast dough filled with sugar-simmered strawberries.
+The flavors remind me of a turnover my German-Russian mother baked years ago when I was a child—yeast dough filled with sugar-simmered strawberries.

 Questions & Answers